monkeytypegame/monkeytype/CONTRIBUTING_BASIC.md

 ### Prerequisites

-You must have a browser that can access GitHub, and possess an account.
-Once you have those two things, you're ready to move on to making your contribution!
+You must have a browser that can access GitHub, and possess a GitHub account.
+Once you have those two things, you're ready to move on to making your contribution(s)!

 The steps for basic contributions are showcased splendidly in [this youtube video](https://www.youtube.com/watch?v=nT8KGYVurIU), so I highly recommend giving it a watch.